streamnative/function-mesh-website/docs/scaling.md

 #### Configure autoscaling with built-in metrics

-Function Mesh supports auto-scales the number of Pods based on [supported built-in metrics](#supported-auto-scaling-metrics).
+Function Mesh supports autoscaling the number of Pods based on [supported built-in metrics](#supported-auto-scaling-metrics).

   >**Note**
   >